 Acids and bases are everywhere you look, although you may not necessarily be aware!
 Common household items containing acids include batteries, vinegar, milk, yogurt, and lemon juice.
 Everyday household items containing bases include toothpaste, bleach, laundry detergent, shampoo, drain cleaner, and baking soda.
 Disposing of small quantities of unused acids and bases is usually safe, granted you take the time to neutralize or dilute them first with water.
 Never dump them outdoors or down the drain without taking the necessary precautions!

 Non-Hazardous Household Chemicals Are Usually Safe to Dispose

-To reduce the amount of household hazardous waste generated, you should consider substituting with non-hazardous household chemicals that are safe to dispose of in your trash.
+To reduce the amount of hazardous waste generated, you should consider substituting with non-hazardous chemicals that are safe to dispose of in your trash.
 For example, try using a digital thermometer instead of one containing mercury or use baking soda in place of ammonia-based cleaners.
 Vinegar can brighten laundry in place of bleach, while water-based paint can be cleaned with water instead of paint thinner.
 We can all do our part to protect each other and the environment!